|Nutritional Guidelines (per serving)|

 This flavorful vegetable will be a delightful discovery, as the tender caramelized sweetness in our preparation is simply delicious.
 It's beautiful on its own, but some fresh herbs or a drizzle of balsamic vinegar will bring out even more of its natural flavor.
 A sprinkle of Parmesan cheese is also a delicious finish to this dish.

 Preheat oven to 375 F. Trim the kohlrabi by cutting off any stray stems and peeling the bulbs to reveal the tender, creamy white flesh.
 The peel on kohlrabi is fairly tough and fibrous, so be sure to remove all of it.
 Save the leaves for other preparations.

 Cut the peeled kohlrabi into evenly sized wedges or chunks.

-Put those chunks in a roasting pan and drizzle with the olive oil and toss to coat the kohlrabi.
-Sprinkle with salt.
+Place the chunks in a roasting pan and drizzle with olive oil.
+Toss to evenly coat the kohlrabi.
+Sprinkle with sea salt to taste.

-- And when it comes to cutting the vegetables into pieces, make sure they are all relatively the same size so they cook at the same rate.
-It is also important you don't crowd the pan; pieces of food that are too close together will end up steaming rather than roasting.
+- Don't crowd the pan, as pieces of food that are too close together will end up steaming rather than roasting.
 To achieve that beautiful golden brown on all sides, move them around a bit with a spatula or shake the pan and turn the vegetables about half-way through cooking time.
 If they seem to be darkening quicker than they are softening, cover the pan with foil and continue roasting until tender.